 The red button "Stop" also has the function of calibration, i.e. setting the initial position (zeroing) in any physical position of the antenna.
-If the "Stop" button is pressed for a few seconds when the power is turned on or the microcontroller is reset, the antenna's azimuth values and its actual position will be set to 180 degrees (direction to the south).
+Keep the "Stop" button pressed during power on or resetting the microcontroller and wait for the "Calibrate rotor" message to appear.
+If you want the azimuth values of the antenna and the actual position of the antenna to be set in the non-volatile EEPROM memory to 0 degrees (direction to the north), select the "-" button.
+If you want the azimuth values of the antenna and its position in the EEPROM memory to be set to 180 degrees (direction to the south), then select the "+" button.
+If you want to cancel the calibration, press the "MENU" key.

-If during operation you find that the GNI-r3 controller's display deviates from the actual one, set the antenna to the north or south with "+" and "-" buttons, and then calibrate.
+If during your antenna operation you find that the controller's display deviates from the actual one, set the antenna to the north or south with "+" and "-" buttons, and then calibrate.